nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >You can install Unrar from the repositories, but it's quite old (version 4):
 >> `sudo apt-get install unrar`

->You can also install it by downloading the newest version:
+>You can also install it by downloading the newest version (recommended, as some RAR files require version 5+):
 >Go to http://www.rarlab.com/download.htm, look for the newest unrar version (currently RAR 5.10), right click it and copy the link.
 >Replace the link below with the one you copied:
 >>`mkdir -p ~/new_unrar`